ids-s1-21/project-ECK/README.md

 We thought it could possibly be due to Mercedes having more drivers leading to a misleading result.
-However, the merged dataset we are working with has the same amount of drivers for each key team.
+However, the merged dataset we are working with has the same amount of drivers for each key team - each constructor has 276 entries.

 Could this be due to Mercedes being faster than the other constructors?
-We investigated the average lap time of each key team and found that Mercedes has a slightly lower median lap time than the other teams.
-However, this isn’t a significant enough difference to explain their massive amount of wins.
+We investigated the average lap time of each key team and found that Mercedes has a slightly lower median lap time than the other teams by a few seconds.
+However, this isn’t a significant enough difference to explain their massive amount of wins - if it were, Ferrari and Red Bull would have a similar amount of wins to Mercedes due to having similar median lap times.

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read